joepv/joepv.github.io/_posts/2023-05-29-hc3-scenes-part2.md

 ## Previous part: Conditions explained

 [In the previous module](https://docs.joepverhaeg.nl/hc3-scenes-part1/), I'll learn you about writing conditions that are available in the HC3 and how you use these conditions to trigger Lua scenes.

+## Next part: sourceTrigger explained

+[In the next module](https://docs.joepverhaeg.nl/hc3-scenes-part3/), I'll learn you about the special variable `sourceTrigger` that is available in the HC3 and how you use it Lua scenes.